Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 This very elementary analysis of how we can afford the entire $15 Trillion Grand Strategy / [[New Vision and Plan]] illustrates the ridiculous point that for less than 1/2 of what we are currently on track to spend to wage WWIII and risk destroying 2/3 to 3/4 of the human population over the coming years, and for less *a single year of government waste*, we could take back up responsibility and authority over our lives and our world, embody and enact the [[New Covenant]], beat our swords into tools of life, and co-create [[A Future For All That Is Better Than Any Has Enjoyed In The Past]].

 All it requires is enough people [[Believing It Is Possible]], Joining The Movement, and taking up their equal [[New Citizenship]] in the [[New Covenant]] and [[New World]] we are embodying, enacting, and co-creating.

+## Bioregional, Local, and Neighborhood Vision, Values, Strategy, Planning, and Quests

+Recognizing that the Vision, Values, Strategy, Plans and Implementation for any [[SpatioTemporal Domain]] must arise from within that [[Domain]], we will expand upon the success of previous bioregional and local envisioning and planning processes.

+In the face of the [[Meta Crisis]], we will want to ensure that every Domain (Individual, Family, Neighborhood, Community, Locality, Bioregion, Tribe, etc.) has a [[Vision, Strategy, and Plan]], and that those strategies and plans ultimately interoperate in the event of any full or partial [[Collapse]] of the [[Existing Order]].

+This [[Local Planning Process]] reciprocates with the [[All In One]] [[System Wide Master Planning Process]].

+[[Local Plans]] are surfaced and forged in response to [[The Right Questions]], that illuminate the Spirit and Values of a person, group, or place.

+[[Local Plans]] become the basis for the [[Local Quests]] that fuel [[The Movement]] towards [[The Goal]].

+The Process of envisioning, designing, and building the [[Best Possible Future]] in each [[SpatioTemporal Domain]] will require broadly distributed training and guidance.

+As a starting point, we plan to train 15,000 [[Facilitators]] as the start of a [[Train The Trainer]] / [[Each One Teach One]] approach that will begin spreading through [[The First Three Percent]].

+As [[Local Quests]] are undertaken and begin to succeed, the [[Stories of Transformation]] we tell fuel the [[Resourcing and Engagement Flywheel]], and [[Every Story Is A Prophesy]] of [[Ever Greater Things]] to come.

+[[Local Quests]] will be undertaken by [[Self-Governing, Self-Sustaining, and Self-Replicating]] Teams, each of which will be faced with a common set of [[General Needs, Issues, and Aspirations]].
+In response, [[Guilds]], Services, and Support will emerge in [[The Commons]] to help [[Teams]] meet the needs, solve the issues, and accomplish the goals at hand.

+In each [[Domain]], the approach to Vision, Strategy, and Planning should balance the emergence of [[Consensus]] from the [[Bottom Up]] with the visionary [[Leadership]] required to forge a System Wide Master Plan that encompasses each of the [[Levels of Analysis]].

+This balance can be approached by identifying, connecting, and empowering [[The First Three Percent]] of the [[Wise Right Leaders]] in any [[Domain]], and training and equipping them to [[Succeed]].

+We may discover that the [[Neighborhood]] is a good level of analysis to begin with, with local leaders then empowering individuals and families as [[Sub Systems]] and communities and bioregions as [[Super Systems]].

+## Fractal Self Governance

+ Each [[SpatioTemporal Domain]] is trained on the new system of governance and decision making that families, neighborhoods, communities, bioregions, georegions and Beyond can co-operate indefinitely into the future.

+## Existing Systems of Governance

+In each SpatioTemporal Domain (200 Nation States, 1,000 of sub-states, millions of Counties, Cities, Villages, School Boards, etc.) we forge Vision, Strategy, and Plans of Action around the progressive elevation, alignment, and transformation of the existing systems of governance.

+This can be aided by monitoring the [[Lionsberg Cycles of Growth]] in each Domain, from [[The First Three Percent]], through 13%, through 70% etc. alongside the [[Local Election Cycles]].

+Ultimately, as we cross 70% to 80% adoption of the [[New Paradigm]] in a given domain, we gain access to deeper levers such as [[Constitutional Amendments]].

 ## The 7 Year Window, and the 3 Year Lag